Tyagi-Gaurav/K8Infrastructure/README.md

 - ~~Control plane should be on a different subnet than worker node.~~
 - ~~On Control plane, export KUBECONFIG=/etc/kubernetes/admin.conf~~~~
 - ~~Don't start adding nodes to network until Control plane node is ready.~~
-- Download kube/config from Control plane and save it in Home directory.
+- ~~Download kube/config from Control plane and save it in Home directory.~~
-- Automate get token from Control plane to add nodes to the network.
 - Role of node added to control plane is <empty>
 - Schedule pods on the node (Manually)
+    - Schedule a single redis pod on node.
     - Deploy an application with 2 application pods on the server.

+- Automate
+    - Get token from Control plane to add nodes to the network.
+    - Get available nodes on the network
+    - Get pods deployed on the network